vturovets/openwebui-srs-starter/README.md

 Prototype monorepo for the **NLP-Powered Holiday Request** project outlined in the accompanying Software Requirements Specification (SRS) and Software Design Description (SDD).
-It ships a deterministic FastAPI backend and a Svelte-based reference frontend so teams can benchmark NLP strategies end-to-end.
-The backend accepts natural-language holiday requests, derives structured parameters using a fixture-backed pipeline, and records every transaction for benchmarking and UI telemetry.
+It ships a deterministic FastAPI backend, a Vite + Svelte frontend, and supporting fixtures so teams can benchmark NLP strategies end-to-end.

-The implementation favours transparency over ML magic: language detection, extraction, normalisation, validation, and logging are explicitly coded so alternate approaches can be swapped in while retaining comparable output.
+The backend accepts natural-language holiday requests, derives structured parameters through a transparent pipeline, and records every transaction to a CSV audit trail.
+Dialogue flows, voice transcription, and pluggable LLM strategies are implemented as explicit modules so alternative approaches can be swapped in while retaining comparable output for experiments.

 ## Project structure